-What Are Some Design Features of the MacBook Air?
+What Are Some Features of a MacBook Air's Design?

-- Operating System: Unlike other makes of laptops, MacBooks run on their own dedicated operating system, macOS.
-It comes with its own unique layout, navigation, and file formats.
+- Operating System: Unlike many other laptops, MacBooks come with their very own operating system, MacOS.
+With versions like OS-X, Mac OS has its own unique layout, navigation and file formats.

-Content is provided for information purposes only. eBay is not affiliated with or endorsed by Apple.
+Content provided for informational purposes only. eBay is not affiliated with or endorsed by Apple.